 Any combination of these three factors, plus poor socialization, can create an aggressive dog.
 A dog with a genetic predisposition towards aggression, fear, or anxiety (whether that’s thanks to breed or parents) that lacks socialization and then gets a singular bad experience can result in a perfect storm of problems.

 Common reasons for under-socialization include:

 Dogs that were sick as puppies.
-Dogs that are sick as puppies often are highly isolated, which is a good thing for the safety of the other pups – but it can have lasting consequences.
+Dogs that are sick as puppies (such as parvo pups) often are highly isolated, which is a good thing for the safety of the other pups – but it can have lasting consequences.

 Coming from a shelter.
 Likewise, puppies or adult dogs from shelters rarely get the full suite of socialization experiences that we like to see in well-adjusted dogs.
 This could be because of negligence from the first owner, or because the pup was raised in a shelter or rescue without the resources to devote to socialization.